temple-geography/census-gis/docs/exercises/map-making_with_tmap4.md

 ![](images/choropleth_customized.png)

 The function call begins the same way with `tm_shape()`.
-We have added new options to `tm_polygons()`. `fill.scale` let's us control how the data is repesented.
-We keep the number of classes at 5 (`n = 5`).
-We change the classification from "pretty" (the default) to "jenks", a popular classification scheme that divides the data into groups of values that are close to each other.
-We choose a different color scheme using `values = "brewer.purples"`.
+We have added new options to `tm_polygons()`.

+* `fill.scale` let's us control how the data is repesented.
+* We keep the number of classes at 5 (`n = 5`).
+* We change the classification from "pretty" (the default) to "jenks", a popular classification scheme that divides the data into groups of values that are close to each other.
+* We choose a different color scheme using `values = "brewer.purples"`.
 There are a large number of color schemes built into **tmap**, and I will discuss these below.
-Finally, when we change the color scheme to "brewer.purples", the default "Missing" color becomes black.
-This doesn't work well with the color ramp, since it just looks like "very dark purple", so we use `value.na = "tan"` to set the color for tracts with missing data (`NA`).
+* `value.na = "tan"` sets the color for tracts with missing data (`NA`).
+We do this because when we change the color scheme to "brewer.purples", the default "Missing" color becomes black.
+This doesn't work well with the color ramp, since black just looks like "very dark purple".

 The line `fill.chart = tm_chart_histogram()` adds a little bit of eye candy.
-It is a histogram showing the number of tracts that fall into each class of the color scheme, and matches the color of the choropleth. **tmap** has many other chart options, which I am not going to explore in this tutorial.
+It is a histogram showing the number of tracts that fall into each class of the color scheme, and the bars match the color of the choropleth. **tmap** has many other chart options, which I am not going to explore in this tutorial.

-The `tm_layout()` function removes the frame, the black border around the map body that you saw in the previous plots, and sets the background color (`bg.color`) to a light grey.
+The `tm_layout()` function removes the frame, the black rectangle around the map body that you saw in the previous plots, and sets the background color (`bg.color`) to a light grey.
 Note that I have used the color names "tan" and "grey70" in this code.
 R recognizes a large number of English color names.
 You can specify colors in other ways as well.
 For example, "tan" corresponds to hexadecimal color code "#D2B48C".
 I find using actual color names easier.

 The last line (`tm_title()`) adds a title to the map.